Creative Parenting: How Music Affects Your Child’s Development

 Cognitive effects

 Are you familiar with the term “Mozart Effect”?
 This refers to the theory that listening to classical music helps improve people’s brain functioning.
 This is based on a study conducted in 1993 wherein scientists asked individuals to complete a set of mental tasks after listening to Mozart’s sonata K448 for 10 minutes.
-The results surprisingly showed improved spatial reasoning skills on the part of the individuals who took the test.
+Surprisingly, The results showed improved spatial reasoning skills in the individuals who took the test.

 Years later, the relationship between music and enhanced brain functioning continued to interest many scientists.
-In a more recent study, researchers in Southern California found that music education helps speed up brain development.
-Mainly, children ages 6 to 7 years old were provided with music training.
+In a more recent study, researchers in Southern California found that music education helps speed brain development.
+Children ages 6 to 7 were mainly provided with music training.

-As these kids learn to play musical instruments, researchers observed that their auditory systems were maturing faster compared to other children.
+Researchers observed that their auditory systems matured faster as these kids learned to play musical instruments than other children.
 Since the auditory system processes sound, its quick maturation leads to enhanced language development and reading skills.

 Social effects

 Aside from cognitive abilities, music also helps boost a child’s social skills.
 Specifically, this is due to various reasons.
 The first is rooted in music’s natural ability to calm people and make them less anxious.
-As a result, this allows them to have more freedom in interacting with other people.
+As a result, this allows them more freedom to interact with other people.

 The second is because music lessons and performances are often done in groups.
-And they also require contact and cooperation with other people.
+They also require contact and cooperation with other people.
 In a 2012 study, infants who engaged in music activities for six months showed improved communicative gestures and social behaviors than other infants.

-Music also can communicate shared experiences between people.
-This communal aspect of music is apparent in lullabies, national anthems, and even nursery rhymes and Christmas jingles.
+Music can also communicate shared experiences between people.
+This communal aspect of music is apparent in lullabies, national anthems, nursery rhymes, and Christmas jingles.
 This, in effect, facilitates feelings of empathy and even cultural understanding.

 Emotional effects

 Finally, music also offers positive emotional effects to children.
 Generally, this is due to its ability to regulate people’s moods.
-Various studies have already found that pleasurable music leads to the release of dopamine, the hormone responsible for feelings of pleasure and satisfaction.
+Various studies have already found that pleasurable music releases dopamine, the hormone responsible for feelings of pleasure and satisfaction.

 Often, upbeat music is associated with positive emotions.
-This explains why we’re likely to feel energized when listening to bright, catchy songs.
+This explains why we’ll likely feel energized when listening to bright, catchy songs.
 On the other hand, while sad songs are often associated with bad memories, they also can produce meditating effects.

 Accordingly, when we expose our children to music, we explore their inner thoughts and emotions.
 This helps speed their emotional development.
-When they become adults, they’re likely to be more mature in managing their moods and reactions to different situations.
+When they become adults, they will likely be more mature in managing their moods and reactions to situations.

 What now?

 As parents, we always want the best for our children.
 With what science has told us so far, it’s safe to put our bet on musical activities as possible hobbies for our kids.
 You can introduce music to your baby as early as you want to.
 Just make sure the sounds aren’t too loud.
 Singing them lullabies is a great way to start.
-Meanwhile, if you’re going to introduce your child to an instrument, you might want to wait until they reach the age of 5.
+Meanwhile, if you introduce your child to an instrument, you might want to wait until they reach age 5.